usaid-cs/yesterday-i-learned/random.md

 1. UDP, despite having no packet delivery guarantee, is [actually 98~100% reliable](http://openmymind.net/How-Unreliable-Is-UDP/).
 1. Printers embed [yellow dots](http://seeingyellow.com/) in the pages that you print to track your location, in the case that you are printing money.
 1. A fake access point that captures your passwords is not called a honeypot, but a [rogue AP](https://wifipineapple.com/).
-1. "Improvisation" can be promounced "improvise-A-tion" - but only in British English it seems.
-Otherwise it is "im-PROV-VI-SA-tion".
 1. `sudo` is [required](http://askubuntu.com/questions/460871/how-to-setup-openvpn-client) for openvpn.
 1. Three-way merges aren't so much three way, but [two way](http://en.wikipedia.org/wiki/Merge_%28revision_control%29#Three-way_merge), from a branch that has since diverged into two different branches, back into one.
 1. "Breaking the seal" contextually refers to the first act of urination during a drinking spree, after which you will need to urinate even more frequently.